Training design classes for the marketing executive

 Art direction vs. design.

-Review homework assignement.
+Review homework assignment.
 More demanding homework if you wish.

 DayFive: